metzzo/ogl_destructible_map/README.md

 ```
 </details>

-* Map construction (time until first frame is displayed): 5-6 seconds
+* Map construction (time until first frame is displayed): 0.1 seconds
-* Initial average FPS when map has not been changed: 1300 - 1400 FPS
+* Initial average FPS when map has not been changed: 3900 - 4000 FPS
+* Number of draw calls after map construction: 3
-* Average FPS when map is changed every frame at the beginning: 120 - 140 FPS
+* Average FPS when map is changed every frame at the beginning: 3000 - 3100 FPS
-* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 270 - 290 FPS
+* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 2100 - 2200 FPS

 ### High vertices per chunk
 This configuration causes very big polygons in the chunks, which result in poor map modification performance (but not as poor as the 1 chunk for the entire map case).
 This causes a quadtree with low depth.